IBM/aspera-cli/docs/README.erb.md

 Refer to [BUGS.md](BUGS.md) and [CONTRIBUTING.md](CONTRIBUTING.md).

-This documentation does not provide ALL the detailed description of all options and commands.
+This documentation does not provide exhaustive details for all commands and options.
-The reason is that most commands and payloads are directly Rest API calls on the various Aspera products.
+Most commands correspond directly to REST API calls on Aspera products.
-So, to get the full description of all options and commands, refer to the official Aspera API documentation.
+For detailed information, consult the official Aspera API documentation.
-(To see which API is used, set option `--log-level=debug`)
+For debugging, use `--log-level=debug` to view the underlying API calls.

 ### When to use and when not to use